alemrlss/alemrlss/README.md

 👋 I'm Alejandro Morales, passionate about fullstack development.
 My main goal is to build effective solutions that provide a great user experience.
 I comfortably like to work on the frontend as well as the backend.
 I love tackling technical challenges and finding elegant solutions to complex problems.
 My approach is based on using the latest technologies and best practices to create high performance and scalable applications.

-I consider myself a curious worker.
-With a high sense of responsibility to obtain a good result in my applications.
-Always in constant learning and attentive to new changes to offer innovative solutions

 - 🌍  I'm based in Maracaibo, Venezuela
 - 🧠  I am always in constant learning
 - 🤝 I am willing to collaborate in projects with great impact in technology where expectations are exceeded